seanleong339/tp/docs/UserGuide.md

 `*s/[STATUS]`: Flag to mark the applicant status of the applicant. `[STATUS]` must be either `pending`, `interviewed`, `accepted`, or `rejected`.

-**Tip:** All fields are mandatory for the `markapplicant` command.
-Fill in fields in the stipulated order.

 Example: